 10. Those who read regularly are also better at writing and expressing their thoughts.

-In conclusion, reading 30 minutes a day can increase your intelligence in some ways.
+In conclusion, reading for 30 minutes a day can enhance your intelligence in various ways.
 First, it allows you to process information more efficiently, which can lead to making more intelligent decisions.
-Next, reading can also help you develop a better understanding of the world around you.
+Next, reading can also help you develop a deeper understanding of the world around you.

 11 Science-Backed Benefits of Reading, According to Experts